AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-While the differences between the partition of energy for different jet powers are quite small during the lobe inflation phase, after the jets are switched off and the differences become more apparent.
+While the partition of energy for different jet powers are quite similar during lobe inflation, differences become more apparent after jets switch off.
 All runs show a sudden drop in the kinetic energy component as the jet action stops, accompanied by a drop in the thermal energy component, which is no longer replenished by shocked jet material.
-Most interestingly we see that while the energy lost due to mixing continues to rise, there are significant differences in the fraction of energy in this component between the different jet powers, with the low power jet being more susceptible to mixing than the higher power runs.
-As highlighted in Section~\ref{sec:lobe_dynamics} and \citet{BourneEtAl19}, the lobes become susceptible to the cluster weather once the jet switches off, resulting in the jet material being effectively mixed with the ICM.
-Although some previous works have suggested that small scale instabilities are able to effectively mix lobe material with the ICM \citep{HillelSoker16, HillelSoker17}, we previously showed that by implementing appropriate refinement criteria our method results in limited instability and numerical mixing \citep{BourneSijacki17}.
-We therefore stress that the efficient mixing seen at late times in the simulations presented here is predominantly driven by ICM and substructure motions disrupting the lobes.
-By $100$~Myr we estimate that while only $23.4\%$ of the jet energy has been mixed into the ICM for the higher power jet, this jumps up to $71\%$ in the case of the low power jet, suggesting that the lower power jet is more susceptible to the cluster weather.
-We also note that while the different values of $f_{\rm J}^{\rm thresh}$ chosen for each run can impact the mixing rate, in a more detailed mixing analysis in Section~\ref{sec:mixing}, we show that our conclusion is valid irrespective of the chosen value of $f_{\rm J}^{\rm thresh}$.
-What is also evident is that the stark differences in the levels of mixing lead to stark differences in the amount of energy retained by the jet lobes, with the low power jet lobes retaining only $2.4\%$ of the injected energy by $100$~Myr, while the high power jet retains $28.6\%$.
+Significant differences in the fraction of energy lost due to mixing begin to appear between the different jet powers, with the low power lobes being more susceptible to mixing than the higher power lobes.
+Although it has been suggested that jet-driven instabilities can effectively mix lobe material with the ICM \citep{HillelSoker16, HillelSoker17}, we previously showed that by implementing appropriate refinement criteria our method results in limited instability and numerical mixing \citep{BourneSijacki17}.
+We therefore stress that the efficient mixing seen at late times is predominantly driven by ICM and substructure motions disrupting the lobes.
+By $100$~Myr we estimate that while only $23.4\%$ of the high power jets energy has been mixed into the ICM, this jumps up to $71\%$ in the case of the low power jets, suggesting that the lower power jet is more susceptible to the cluster weather.
+While different values of $f_{\rm J}^{\rm thresh}$ chosen for each jet power can impact the mixing rate, a more detailed mixing analysis in Section~\ref{sec:mixing}, shows that our conclusion is still valid.
+The stark differences in the levels of mixing lead to stark differences in the amount of energy retained by the jet lobes, with the low power jet lobes retaining only $2.4\%$ of the injected energy by $100$~Myr, while the high power jet retains $28.6\%$.